dantecatalfamo/subpixel/README.md

 Replace each horizontal pixal in an image with an RGB sub-pixel.
 Reduces the width of an image to one third of its original width.
 Converts an image to grayscale before scaling.

-If you want the image to maintain the same aspect ratio after conversion, resize the image to be 66% shorter while maintaining the same width before converting it.
+If you want the image to maintain the same aspect ratio after conversion, resize the image to be 33% its original height while maintaining the same width before converting it.

 ## Why?